Agastya902/cse15l-lab-reports/labreport2.md

 **Explanation of the Bug fix:**

 The codeblock above shows the correct version of the Buggy code.
 In the Debugged version, we use a loop that goes halfway through the array up to the mid point.
 For each iteration, we swap the element at i with the element at the corresponding position from the end of the array ```(arr.length - i - 1)```.
 This way we have ensured that each element is swapped only once and the array is correctly reversed.
-This swapping is done in order to insure that the elements are swapped instead of overwritten.
+This swapping was done in order to insure that the elements are swapped instead of overwritten.

 ## **Part 3:**